nelstrom/branflakes/scripts/notes-on-draft-02.md

 Note: I don't feel any need to change the example here.
 I think it illustrates the point perfectly well.
 I just need to get to the point faster, and introduce the 'mental model' of the marble run sooner.

+Note: Ember's 'settled' state is a kind of global state.
+If you squint at the solution, it's almost as though the timing problem was a kind of leaking state...

 ## Example: leaking state

 Code example: could be improved?
 Setting global state is ok-ish for this demonstration.
 Setting the global state in a model hook feels a bit old-time Ember.
 Especially since the Router is slated for improvement.
 What if I change the example so that the global variable is changed when a component is mounted instead?